GZ430/global-christianity-dataviz-jp/README.md

 ## About the data
-Data collection involved a variety of sources.
-This includes;
+Data collection involved a variety of sources this includes; Joshua project, the United Nations, the World Health Organization, World Watch List among many.
-- Joshua project
-- United Nations
-- The World Health Organization
-- World Watch List

 ## About the team
-We are part of the Gordon College 2022 summer Data practicum cohort.
-This is a cohort comprised with ten students coming a variety of disciplines and background.
+We are the Gordon College 2022 summer Data practicum cohort.